moofoo/dnv/readme.md

     -   `cd ~`
 -   Press `Ctrl + O` and then `Enter` to save, and then `Ctrl + X` to quit.

-Also, be sure to take a lookat [NodeJS on WSL](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).
+Also, be sure to take a look at [NodeJS on WSL](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).

 ## Thanks